Sets the current namespace and database.

 The specified dbname is the name of the desired namespace and corresponding directory that contains the database files.
 Specify dbname as an identifier.
 Namespace names are not case-sensitive.
-For further information on using namespaces, see Namespaces and Databases in the Orientation Guide for Server-Side Programming.
+For further information on using namespaces, see Namespaces and Databases.

 Because USER is an SQL Reserved Word, you must use a delimited identifier to specify the USER namespace, as shown in the following SQL Shell example:

 If the specified dbname does not exist, InterSystems IRIS issues an SQLCODE -400 error.